Expense Tracking Spreadsheet for Small Business — Automate the Data Entry

 Step 4: Upload Your Receipts

-Go to your agent and drop in your expense documents.
+Go to your agent and upload your expense documents one at a time.
 Spreadsheet Agent handles multiple formats:

 Upload receipt PDF with auto-fill preview

-AI reads the document and extracts: date, vendor name, line items, total amount, tax, and payment details.
+AI reads the document and extracts the date, vendor name, line items, total amount, tax, and payment details.
 The category field auto-populates based on your classification rules.

 Step 5: Review and Insert